Water In Gas tank

 2. Using Water Detection Additives

-A reliable way to check for water in your gas tank is to use water-detecting additives.
-Apply a small amount on a dipstick or wooden stick, insert it into the tank, and look for signs of water.
-If there’s water at the bottom of the tank, the paste will change color.
+Use a water-detecting additive on a dipstick or wooden stick, insert it into the tank, and check the bottom.
+If water is present the paste will change color.

 ” While professional diagnostics are ideal for precise evaluation, simple DIY methods exist to identify potential water contamination.
 If you suspect water has contaminated your fuel supply, there are two ways to check for the presence of water.
 If either method results in a positive test for water in the fuel, your best action is to drain the fuel tank completely and refill it with fresh fuel.